What the heck is ramen and why should you care?

 Here’s where things get magical, and the toppings are what truly give a bowl of ramen that Instagrammable quality.
 Anything from seaweed and boiled eggs to sliced pork, beef or chicken gives the ramen bowl its oomph.

 Keen to try your hand at ramen?
 Give this pork belly and shiitake ramen recipe a go!
-Or simply pop into Downtown Ramen or Three Wise Monkeys in Cape Town, Mooki Noodle Bar in Durban, Warm and Glad and Yamato in Joburg to see what all the fuss is about.
+Or simply pop into the following ramen hotspots to see what all the fuss is about:

 If all else fails, there’s bound to be a Spur nearby.